Best to start with part one, and then part two.

 We thanked Dona Lulu profusely for her hospitality, and she asked to take a photo with us.
 She told us to have a safe journey home and we made our way back down the long staircase to the street.
 Cooper dropped off a takeout order of grilled chicken and xima with the guy from PEP, who explained that he had only been kidding but happily took it anyway.
 We slowly made our way back to the hotel, winding through a pretty park and stopping to buy more souvenirs to bring home to family and friends.

 Rachel, Maggie, Cole, and I joined Cat, Cooper K., Julia, Lauren, Ted, and Daria for a trip to Maputo Waterfront, a nice restaurant right along the bay.
 A very similar group of us had gone to this restaurant the night before we left for our sites at the end of December.
-It
+It’s our “last night in Maputo” place, I suppose.

 Back at the hotel, Alicia and I stayed up repacking our bags so that we had enough clothes in our carry-ons to last us at least three nights, because we had no idea what this next leg of the trip would look like.